pulibrary/parallelogram/README.md

 ### Field Options

-Once a field has imported parallel data, the button to the left turns from a plus into an ellipsis.
+Once a field has parallel data, the button to the left turns from a plus into an ellipsis.
 Clicking it will open the menu below:

 |<img src="docs/images/screenshot5.png" width=100></img>|
 |-|